Why You Should Have Turmeric Every Day

 3. Reduces delayed onset muscle soreness (DOMS)

 By reducing both oxidative stress and inflammation, curcumin has been shown to interact with multiple inflammatory pathways to reduce muscle soreness following strenuous activity.
 Delayed onset muscle soreness, most commonly called DOMS, is the soreness athletes experience approximately 24-hours following activity.
-200 milligrams of curcumin was found to significantly reduce pain9 in the 24-hours post-exercise.
+200 mg of curcumin was found to significantly reduce pain9 in the 24-hours post-exercise.

-4. Improves mental health
+4. Supports mental health

 5. Improvements in inflammatory bowel diseases